Todd Lake (Oregon): Flora

 There is a great diversity of plant life in the areas around Todd Lake.
 The conifer forest that surrounds the lake is dominated by mountain hemlock, lodgepole pine, and various fir species.
 Ground cover in the shaded parts of the forest includes bog huckleberry, whortleberry, smooth woodrush, Brewer's mitrewort, and sidebells.
 In open areas of the forest Jacob's ladder, alpine lake agoseris, and larkspur are common ground cover.

-The meadow areas around Todd Lake are well known for their wildflowers.
-Wildflowers bloom around the lake from late June through mid-August.
+The meadow areas around Todd Lake are well known for their wildflowers, which bloom from late June through mid-August.
 The peak of the wildflower display is in mid-July.
 Many wildflowers continue to bloom throughout the summer, making Todd Lake an ideal place for nature viewing.
-As a result, the Forest Service has designated Todd Lake as a Pacific Northwest Region wildflower viewing area.
+As a result, the Forest Service has designated the lake as a Pacific Northwest Region wildflower viewing area.

 The wildflower show begins in late June when the Jeffrey's shooting star and white marsh marigold bloom in the wet meadows and riparian areas.
 Newberry's knotweed is an early bloomer on the well-drained slopes above the lake.
 Then, elephanthead and other alpine plants begin to bloom in the meadows and along the lake shore.

 Common meadow wildflowers include Jeffrey's shooting star, elephanthead, Gorman's buttercup, alpine asters, American alpine speedwell, Indian paintbrush, small-flowered paintbrush, high mountain cinquefoil, Gray's ligusticum, green false hellebore, swamp laurel, and white bog orchid (Habenaria dilatata).
 Also, Jeffrey's shooting star and marsh marigold grow close to the lake shore.
 In the moist riparian area near the lake's outlet, there are Gorman's buttercup, yellow monkeyflower, Lewis monkey flower, arrowleaf groundsel, and false asphodel.
 Oregon saxifrage lives in some of the boggy areas around the lake.

 On the edge of the meadows near the forest and along the Bare Creek drainage, there are high mountain cinquefoil, Gray's ligusticum, Sitka valerian, cobwebby Indian paintbrush, harsh Indian paintbrush, broadleaf lupine, and alpine lake agoseris.
 On drier slopes above the lake, Newberry's knotweed, larkspur, bracted lousewort, peregrine fleabane, dwarf lupine, sulphur flower, Martindale's lomatium, pussypaws, pink mountain heather, and Brewers mountain heather are common along with alpine lake agoseris.